milanglacier/termint.el/README.md

 - `termint-myrepl-str-process-func`: Function to preprocess strings before sending.
 - `termint-myrepl-source-syntax`: Template for the command used to source code.
+- `termint-myrepl-show-source-command-hint`: When enabled, display the first non-empty line of the code chunk as overlay.
+Alongside the source command sent to the REPL, providing a useful hint about the actual command being executed. the default value is nil.

 ## Examples